Robert Mangold

 Robert Mangold (born October 12, 1937) is an American minimalist artist.
-He is also father of film director and screenwriter James Mangold.
+His son is the film director, producer and screenwriter James Mangold.

 Early life and education

 Mangold was born in North Tonawanda, New York.
 His mother, Blanche, was a department store buyer, and his father, Aloysius Mangold, worked at an organ factory.
-He first trained at the Cleveland Institute of Art from 1956–59, and then at Yale University, New Haven, (BFA, 1961; MFA, 1963).
+He first trained at the Cleveland Institute of Art from 1956 to 1959, and then at Yale University, New Haven, (BFA, 1961; MFA, 1963).